Everything you need to know about the Vancouver Hawks!

-A. Field Hockey Canada is the national body with each province having its own local body (FHBC).
-FHC is based at UBC where the Canadian teams practice and play.
-Varsity Field Hockey is played by women and men.
+A. Field Hockey Canada is the national body with each province having its own local body.
+In B.C., this if Field Hockey BC (FHBC).
+Varsity Field Hockey is played at many Canadian universities by women and men.

 Q. How does the Hawks integrate into the national organisation?

-A. The Hawks are the second largest Field Hockey Club in Canada and the largest for boys and men.
-9 of the current Hawks Mens Premier team are national or ex-national players and last year 35 Hawks represented their country from Junior to Golden Oldies.
+A. The Hawks are the second largest Field Hockey Club in Canada.
+Nine of the current Hawks Men's Premier team are national or ex-national players and last year 35 Hawks represented their country from Junior to Golden Oldies.

 Q. What is the playing membership of the Hawks